SaenkoDmitry/rango/README.md

 # rango

-you can try it on http://X.X.X.X:xxxx/
+you can try it on https://X.X.X.X:xxxx/rango/
-/rango/ and /admin/